Wolf eel: Behavior

 Large wolf eels are curious and are rarely aggressive, but are capable of inflicting painful bites on humans.

 The male and female may pair for life and inhabit a cave together; the two watch their eggs together and one always stays behind when the other leaves to feed.

 Diet

 This eel-like fish feeds on invertebrates with hard shells (crustaceans, sea urchins, mussels, clams) and some fishes, crushing them with its strong jaws.
 It has been observed in captivity that when they are fed soft food such as squid, they tend to prefer it over hard food, which can damage the back teeth.

 Predators

 The adult's predators are sharks, big fish and harbor seals.
-The eggs and juveniles can be threatened by more species, as they are not very large and do not have powerful jaws—many fish such as rockfish and kelp greenling will go after them.
+The eggs and juveniles can be threatened by more species.
+The juveniles are vulnerable as they are not very large and do not have powerful jaws.
+Fish such as rockfish and kelp greenling will prey on the juveniles.